open-telemetry/opentelemetry-dotnet-instrumentation/docs/developing.md

  ./examples/ConsoleApp/bin/Release/netcoreapp3.1/Examples.ConsoleApp
 ```

-### Running the Examples
+### Running the examples

 You can use the example applications to see the local changes in action.
-See the
+See
 [`examples/README.md`](../examples/README.md) for instructions on how to run the examples.

-## Releasing
+## Release process

-The releasing process is in [releasing.md](releasing.md).
+The release process is described in [releasing.md](releasing.md).

-## Debug .NET Runtime on Linux
+## Debug the .NET runtime on Linux

 - [Requirements](https://github.com/dotnet/runtime/blob/main/docs/workflow/requirements/linux-requirements.md)